nemo-i/My-dump-Project/dump_shut_down/README.md

   - Press `Left Control` to abort the shutdown timer.
   - Press `c` to close the application.
 - **Customizable Key Bindings**: In future updates, the app will include a settings page to allow users to customize key bindings according to their preferences.
+- **Dark/Light Mode**: Easily toggle between dark and light modes using the `d` and `l` keys respectively.
+- **Keyboard Controls**: Navigate the app swiftly using keyboard shortcuts:
+  - Press `r` to reset all values.
+  - Long Press on any area of the app to drag it

 ### How to Use: